Valentino-Houessou/Foodles-Home-Assignment/README.md

 I assume there are users and products in the database at set up.
 I also assume that we need to register the history of what dishes users buy.

-If I have more time, I will write tests in the front
+If I have more time,
+- I will write tests in the front
+- Add docker and docker compose to run the project more easily.